Bert-Proesmans/bert-proesmans.github.io/_drafts/Creating-a-procedural-macro-in-Rust-1.md

 // -->
 ```

-Here we see what's effectively being passed into the macro as input.
+This example shows what's effectively being passed into the macro as input.
 Note that this scenario is similar when using
 inner attributes.

 # Procedural macro usage

 Let's continue with the provided macro method example since I haven't explained what `TokenStream::empty()` means.
 As mentioned earlier the compiler will pass down the code of the Item attached to the attribute being executed as input.
-The macro method is expected to return Rust code to replace the original code of the Item.
+The macro method is expected to return Rust code to replace what was originally passed as input argument.
-As for the example, it's actually returning nothing (= no code), which would cause all code attached to that macro
+As for the example, it's actually returning nothing (= no code).
+This results in all attributed code to disappear during compilation.

-attribute be removed during compilation.
+"But what is a TokenStream exactly?", you might ask.
+To explain this I need to start with
+how modern compilers work.
+As you might have figured there are a lot of steps necessary
+to transform some code into machine instructions.
+To not reinvent the wheel every time
+another language or system platform is built modern compilers are seperated into a
+'frontend' and 'backend' system.
+The frontend is responsible for processing the
+programming language and transforming it into some intermediate format.
+The backend will
+transform that intermediate format into the desired machine code.
+All components of the
+compiler are free to analyze and manipulate it's data, but operations performed on
+the intermediate code representation can be in every context easily reused.
+The Rust compiler (rustc) is actually a frontend of the compiler system, with LLVM as
+as backend component for generating machine code.
+The intermediate code representation
+is LLVM IR in this case.

+Back to TokenStream then, it's basically an intermediate representation between rustc
+and procedural macros.
+This approach of processing and returning TokenStreams was chosen
+because rustc internally makes use of these tokens because they represent the Abstract
+Syntax Tree (AST).
+The AST-data is produced by parsing Rust code.
+Exposing an intermediate representation allows the rustc developers to limit exposure
+of the compiler internals to procedural macros.
+Allowing procedural macros to straight up
+use internal compiler code would constraint developers from making breaking changes to
+the compiler.
+This would break all existing procedural macros.

 # Building the macro